Weitzman-MUSA-GeoCloud/assignment01/README.md

     _Why are there so many trips of this duration?_

     **Answer:** Trip lengths for Indego are capped at 24 hours which is equivalent to 1440 minutes.
-This could account for stolen Indego bikes or Indego bikes that were returned after 24 hours.
+There are a few trips with 1440 minutes that have a NULL value in the end_station column which could be accounting for stolen or broken Indego bikes that have not been returned to any docking station and its usage is discontinued.
+There are also a few trips that are longer than 24 hours but they will be recorded as a trip of duration 1440 minutes due to the cap.

 6. [How many trips in each quarter were shorter than 10 minutes?](query06.sql)